RiftValleySoftware/RVS_Spinner/README.md

 - [Here is an example, where we directly import the source file](https://riftvalleysoftware.com/RVS_Spinner/RVS_Spinner-Standalone-Demo.zip)

 These links will download .zip files, which expand into small project directories.

+TABBED TEST HARNESS APP
+=
+There is another test harness app that uses a tabbed layout to show the control in a few different scenarios, using tricky auto-layout techniques.

 DEPENDENCIES
 =